The rise of the intrafamily loan

 These rates change monthly.
 To view the current rate, click here.
 When implementing a loan of this nature, the AFR is the minimum rate that can be charged without incurring adverse income or gift transactions.

 To illustrate how this may work, let’s look at a loan for a home purchase.
-If a parent or grandparent lent their child/grandchild $500,000 for the purchase of a home, using this strategy, based on the current long-term rate, the monthly payment would be about $1,608 ($19,206 annually).
+If a parent or grandparent lent their child/grandchild money for the purchase of a home, using this strategy, based on the current long-term AFR rate, you can easily calculate the monthly payment.
 These types of loans avoid fees, underwriting, and other hurdles that an individual may be subject to when obtaining financing.
-In addition, the annual loan payment, if forgiven, could be considered part of the couple’s qualified annual gifting ($15,000 per individual or 30,000 per married couple per year).
+In addition, the annual loan payment, if forgiven, could be considered part of the couple’s qualified annual gifting ($17,000 per individual in 2023).¹

 If it is determined that an intrafamily loan is appropriate, it is recommended that counsel is sought to draft proper documentation to formalize the loan.
 The loan documentation or promissory note should include the details of the loan, including the interest rate and any other terms of the loan (time period, collateral, etc).

 Be aware that any portion of the loan that is forgiven, will be considered a gift.
-In which the lender can apply their lifetime exemption ($11.58 million per individual).
+In which the lender can apply their lifetime exemption ($12.92 million per individual in 2023).

 It is recommended that you consult with counsel prior to engaging in this type of transaction to ensure it is appropriate given the individuals specific goals and objectives.